-As rule, KuneKunes do not root like most other breeds.
+Due to there smaller size and docile temperment the KuneKune pigs is ideal for smaller farms or homesteads.
+As a rule, KuneKunes do not root like most other breeds.
 Pigs are hardy, good-natured, peerless foragers that take up little space, making them ideal for raising grass-fed pork by families that prefer small, succulent cuts of tasty meat.
-Easly keep with other farm animals like goats or sheep.
+Easly kept with other farm animals like goats or sheep.

 Additionally, while I personally can’t stand to eat the fat from industrially raised meat (I’m the one who always has strips of fat left on their plate after eating), the fat on pasture-raised pork is tender, clean, and tastes incredible.
 You can’t help but eat the whole thing.